Suyog1608/Selenium_Project/README.md

 **BROWSER DRIVER**

-  ChromeDriver is for Chrome
+  ChromeDriver is for Chrome \n
-  geckodriver is for Firefox
+  geckodriver is for Firefox \n
-  Edgedriver is for Microsooft edge safariDriver if for aple browser
+  Edgedriver is for Microsooft edge \n safariDriver if for aple browser \n